 Financial approvers do not need access to the Expense Requests system in order to review and approve or reject transactions submitted for their approval.
 Expense Requests system approvals are handled using Oracle Workflow Notifications.
-Refer to Topic Overview: Authority to Approve Financial Transactions and How-to: Approve, Request More Info or Reject an Expense Report, Advance or Non-PO Payment.
+Refer to Topic Overview: Financial Transaction Approval and How-to: Approve, Request More Info or Reject an Expense Report, Advance or Non-PO Payment.

 Courses for the Expense Requests system are available online, accessible on-demand via STARS.
 If you have previously completed courses including those listed as prerequisites, you do not need to re-take them unless specified.